viezly/docs/visualisation/elements.md

 # Elements

-All elements of a diagram can be divided in 3 groups:
-- files
-- folders
-- relations
+We aim to make diagram elements intuitive as much as possible, so most of them should be understood from the first look.
+Nevertheless, we created this page to give you a full overview of all elements you can find in diagrams.

 ## Files

+The files are the core of each diagram.
+They are displayed as blocks of different colors depending on their status.

 A new file is displayed as a green block:
 ![added file](_media/elements/added_file.png ':size=150')